rm-hull/luma.oled/doc/python-usage.rst

 Example      Description
 ============ ========================================================
-bounce.py    Display a bouncing ball animation and frames per second clock.py     An analog clockface with date & time demo.py      Use misc draw commands to create a simple image invaders.py  Space Invaders demo maze.py      Maze generator perfloop.py  Simpel benchmarking utility to measure performance pi_logo.py   Display the Raspberry Pi logo (loads image as .png) sys_info.py  Display system information (as shown in the image above)
+bounce.py    Display a bouncing ball animation and frames per second carousel.py  Showcase viewport and hotspot functionality clock.py     An analog clockface with date & time crawl.py     A vertical scrolling demo, which should be familiar demo.py      Use misc draw commands to create a simple image invaders.py  Space Invaders demo maze.py      Maze generator perfloop.py  Simpel benchmarking utility to measure performance pi_logo.py   Display the Raspberry Pi logo (loads image as .png) sys_info.py  Display basic system information
 ============ ========================================================

 By default, all the examples will asume I2C port 1, address ``0x3C`` and the